 In preparation for EVO ICL surgery, your eye doctor will do one last check of your eyes to ensure it is still safe to go ahead with the procedure.
 Although you won’t need to wear anything special to your appointment, you will be given a sterile blue surgical cap and shoe covers to wear during surgery.

 You’ll lie on your back on a comfortable surgical table, at which time the surgical technicians will apply a topical anesthetic to numb your eyes, so you don’t feel a thing.
-Even though most eye surgeries are painless, it is normal to experience some anxiety during surgical preparation.
+Even though most most patients report or experience no pain, it is normal to experience some anxiety during surgical preparation.
 If this happens, you may be provided a mild sedative to help you relax.

 Your surgical team will carefully prep your eyes and clean around your eyes to remove any potential contamination.